CRowland4/CS50_AI/Week 0/Notes Lecture 0 - Search.md

 ## Search Algorithm Approach

-* start with a frontier (which implements a stack) that contains the initial state
+* start with a frontier that contains the initial state(s)
 * repeat:
   * if the frontier is empty, then no solution
   * remove a node from the frontier